 I kicked off the project with secondary research to understand the mobile health landscape and how its solutions worked.
 Prior to this, I had no understanding of mobile health.
 As students, we both assumed that health facilities in Nigerian public tertiary institutions were decrepit and needed renovation.

 What kind of students are we dealing with?

-Determining our segment wasn’t difficult, we focused on students in Nigerian public tertiary institutions (Universities and Polytechnics) who received or did not receive healthcare in their schools’ health facilities and had a smartphone and internet connection.
+Determining our segment was not difficult, we focused on students in Nigerian public tertiary institutions (Universities and Polytechnics) who received or did not receive healthcare in their schools’ health facilities and had a smartphone and internet connection.
 Why did they choose to receive health care the way they did?
 Why not?

-Medium: School groups on Whatsapp, Telegram & Slack
+Medium: School groups on WhatsApp, Telegram & Slack

 How did we search?

 The desk research and research objectives influenced the methodology.
-We opted for the mixed-methods approach: interviewing students while collecting survey data because the study required high confidence with the data.
+We opted for the mixed-methods approach: interviewing students while collecting survey data because the study required high confidence in the data.
 I interviewed five participants and collected 32 survey responses.